enosan/itemsort/README.md

 If you would like to make your own testcase and construct your own list of items, you will need to provide the following to the ItemWrapper constructor:

-	-an object of any type you choose
+   - an object of any type you choose
-	-optional: a name of the object
+   - optional: a name of the object
-	-optional: a comma-seperated string of names it depends on
+   - optional: a comma-seperated string of names it depends on

 If the optional parameters are not provided, an empty string will be used as default.
 A name with an empty string signifies an unnamed item.